Want to make marketing your music way easier by improving your songwriting techniques?

 Guest post: Gerrell “Rellevant” King, is an international platinum-selling music producer and business consultant.
 Starting his music career working under Black Eyed Peas producers Printz Board and Sleep Deez, Gerrell began building his brand with companies Universal Music Group and Fox Studios as his first major affiliates.
 While working with various major record labels, music publishers, and artists, Gerrell turned his attention to consulting on creative content and business strategies in the entertainment industry.

 (P.S.
-If you’d like to download the free music submission checklist click here or the image below)
+If you’d like tips to improve your songwriting click here or the image below)